msuhardi/ogp-hfpg/_hack-for-public-good-2024/2024 Projects/Procurit.md

 of a unified system means&nbsp;</p>
 <ul>
 <li>
-<p>There's no clear guidance on the steps required for procurement</p>
+<p>There's no clear guidance on the steps required for procurement.
+Buyers
+find it difficult to understand what are the next steps while procurement managers spend significant time in education.</p>
 </li>
 <li>
-<p>Audit-ready trails, leading to repetitive efforts and confusion over who's
+<p>Lack of audit-ready trails, leading to repetitive efforts and confusion
-done what.&nbsp;</p>
+over who's done what.&nbsp;</p>
 </li>
 <li>
-<p>Heavy reliance on email and Excel for tracking, creating a breeding ground
+<p>Heavy reliance on email and spreadsheets for tracking, creating a breeding
-for human errors and compliance rework.&nbsp;</p>
+ground for human errors and compliance rework.&nbsp;</p>
 </li>
 <li>
 <p>The emphasis on adhering strictly to process compliance, often exceeds